How To Enter

 We are not looking for existing businesses that are earning revenue.
 Although prototypes can provide useful information when developing your business plan, a prototype is not required.
 If your business is in a beta testing period please talk to us about your eligibility to compete.

-- You must be part of a team of 2-5 individuals in order to submit your business plan in February.
+- You must be part of a team of 2-5 individuals in order to submit your business plan.
 Only one team member needs to submit a business plan.

 - Businesses must not have made substantial revenue (please talk to us for clarification).

 - If you have competed in previous years and made it to the finals, you may not enter with the same business plan that was previously submitted.